Rockyzsu/accu/docs/content/speech/ckb_vm_fuzzing_en.md

-# Ensuring the Correctness of CKB-VM by Fuzzing, Part 1.
+# 演讲/Ensuring the Correctness of CKB-VM by Fuzzing, Part 1.

 ## Overview

 Fuzzing, or Fuzz Testing, is a technique commonly used in software testing.
 The concept behind Fuzzing is to put the stochastic data(generated automatically or semi-automatically) into a function to monitor the program against abnormalities so as to identify any potential program errors.
 We have adopted Fuzzing in the CKB-VM 2021 release and obtained promising results.
 This article will introduce the fundamentals of Fuzzing and how Fuzzing was applied in this CKB-VM 2021 release to identify and troubleshoot errors.

 ## CKB-VM 2021 Release